cloudmrhub/KomaNYU.jl/docs/src/explanation/3-simulation.md

 ## BlochDict Simulation Method

-This is another simulation method defined in the source code of **KomaMRI**.
+This is another simulation method defined in the source code of **KomaNYU**.
 You can specify it by setting the `sim_method = BlochDict()` entry in the `sim_params` dictionary.
 Additionally, it offers the option to save the resulting signal in the z-component by using `sim_method = BlochDict(save_Mz=true)`.
 This method allows you to store the magnetizations of all spins in both the transverse plane (x, y) and the longitudinal axis (z) if specified.

 ### BlochDict() Method Example